Is the CMA certification worth it?

 If you thrive on planning and strategizing, then management accounting could be an exciting career path for you.

-As a management accountant, you are responsible for budgeting, planning, and strategizing so that your company’s top managers and executives can focus on risk-assessed decisions about their financial future.
+As a management accountant, you are responsible for budgeting, planning, and strategizing so that your company’s top managers and executives can focus on risk-assessed decisions about its financial future.

 This position requires you to be an expert in accounting with high-level communication skills.

-You can find management accountants in private or public businesses or within government agencies.
+Management accountants find employment in private or public businesses or within government agencies.

 Financial Analyst